|hope college > academic departments > engineering|

 Current emphasis options include:

-The Bachelor of Science in Engineering Science major conforms to the minimum requirements for a Bachelor of Science degree at Hope College.
-It provides an adequate preparation for graduate school in engineering or entry level positions in industry.
+The Bachelor of Science in Engineering Science major conforms to the minimum requirements for a Bachelor of Science degree at Hope College and is not accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The accredited major can be found at the top of this page.

 Students wishing to combine elements of physics and engineering in their major should consider the Bachelor of Science in Engineering Physics.
+This major confirms to the minimum requirements for a Bachelor of Science degree at Hope College and is not accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The accredited major can be found on page 332.
 This major (minimum of 36 credits) combines elements from both areas and is designed in consultation with the chairperson and requires prior approval from the department.

 In case of a dual major the physics and engineering courses required are those described above.
-The additional mathematics and science requirements shall be established by agreement between the tudent and the department.
-Recent dual majors have included engineering-dance, engineering-chemistry, physics-mathematics, physics-computer science, physics-geology, physics-chemistry, and physics-philosophy.
+The additional mathematics and science requirements shall be established by agreement between the student and the department.
+Recent dual majors have included engineering-dance, engineering-chemistry, engineering-computer science, engineering-english, and engineering-economics.